-Letter 2 advises parents/carers that since Letter 1 has been sent, absences have continued (authorised and unauthorised).
+Letter 2 advises parents/carers that since Letter 1 had been sent, absences have continued (authorised and unauthorised).
 It invites parents/carers into school to discuss the situation to see if there is any further support school can offer.
-It offers school an opportunity to discuss the consequences of continued poor attendance ie Penalty Notice.
+It offers school an opportunity to discuss the consequences of continued poor attendance ie Penalty Notice and other strategies such as an Attendance Contract.